2qx/vox/packages/app/src/routes/about/README.md

 # Roadmap

+Initial contract design began in late 2024, all contracts have been posted to [Bitcoin Cash Research under the 'apps' tag](https://bitcoincashresearch.org/tag/apps).
+The plan is to conclude initial build out by late 2025-early 2026.

 - [x] Modular structure for mini-app libraries.
 - [x] Launch Minimum Viable App
 - [x] Drip (MEV) app based on libauth templates